ericoporto/particle-accelerator/README.md

 The speed at which the particle rotates, in degrees per update loop.

 **Compatibility:** This is only available in AGS 4.0 and above.

+## Note

+This module is considered in beta stage, and there is probably a lot missing in it, as an example it can't yet produce room overlays (I haven't figured how I should manage them in the pool that is used behind the scenes).

+Please play with it and give me feedback and ideas you have.
+Still, there is a lot that can be done with it already!